MikeTaylor/scottkit/README.md

 games.
 I got this file from release 1.14-9 of ScottFree.
 `notes/Definition.txt` is my modified version of this file, since the original had several mistakes.  `notes/Definition-saved-game.txt` is my own analysis of the format of saved games from ScottFree.
-(Saves games from ScottFree and ScottKit can be freely interchanged.)
+(Saved games from ScottFree and ScottKit can be freely interchanged.)